 Far from the star-studded stage of “Stand Up To Cancer” or the closed-door appropriations committee meeting on governmental expenses.
 Lays the reality of cancer in the day to day lives of those impacted the most:

 - “Hi just wanted to thank you for my gift card, I had my mail on hold cause I had just got evicted when you first contacted me, today I got my key to the apartment I thank God I have been living from place to place for 31 days I got the card just in time to get food God Bless you for Blessing me”

-- “I have small cell stage 4 lung cancer, and a growth behind my heart.
-My fiancé through me out for a younger woman.
-Now I need help to rent a place don’t get my check until 1st.
+- “I have small cell stage 4 lung cancer and growth behind my heart.
+My fiancé threw me out for a younger woman.
+Now I need help to rent a place don’t get my check until the 1st.
 Please tell me you can help”

-- “Our home has dropped to a one income household and bills are very hard to make at this time.
+- “Our home has dropped to a one-income household and bills are very hard to make at this time.
 Medical expenses are adding up for supplies and travel daily.
 I would be grateful for any information about applying for assistance.
-His expected out of work time will be for an additional 2 months.”
+He’s expected out of work time will be for an additional 2 months.”

 WHERE IS THE HELP FOR THOSE THAT HAVE CANCER TODAY?

 At Cancer Horizons we applaud anyone involved in finding a cure to help someday or possibly prevent its spread, the question however that we should each be asking ourselves is where is the help for those that currently suffer?
 If Billions can be appropriated to the research for future generations then why not create a “direct funding source” for those that are in need TODAY!

 Granted it is a monumental problem and with an estimated 1,685,210 new cases of cancer estimated for 2016 alone the solution is elusive, however on behalf of the 4 mentioned above and the millions just like them, we believe it is worth finding an answer.